P. Jurgenson: History

-Pyotr Ivanovich Jurgenson (Estonian: Peeter Jürgenson; 17 July 1836, Reval, Estonia – 2 January 1904, Moscow, Russia), founded P. Jurgenson in 1861 on the advice of Nikolai Rubinstein - pianist, conductor, founder of the Moscow Conservatoire, and brother of Anton Rubinstein.
-Upon Pyotr Jurgenson's death in 1904, his sons, Boris Petrovich Jurgenson (1868–1935) and Grigory Petrovich Jurgenson (1872–1936), inherited the firm and Boris became its new head (Pyotr Ilyich Tchaikovsky was Boris's godfather).
-The firm was a privately owned Russian company from 1861 to 1918.

 In 1868, Jurgenson published Tchaikovsky's first composition, and henceforth, nearly all of his other works.
 In Tchaikovsky's early career, Jurgenson gave him supportive commissions, including some for piano transcriptions, orchestrations, and translations of works by others.
-Jurgenson's zeal to publish Tchaikovsky's works, even when it involved taking on considerable financial risks, earned his loyalty.
-A few of Tchaikovsky's compositions from the 1870s were published by other firms, including V. Bessel and Co. and Nikolai Bernard.
-But, by 1880, Jurgenson secured exclusive rights to publish Tchaikovsky's works, worldwide.
-The collaboration between Jurgenson and Tchaikovsky left a prolific trail correspondence that serves as a critical source for music scholars researching the composer's creative life.
+Jurgenson published many of Tchaikovsky’s works and played a significant role in disseminating his compositions.

-Russian composer Sergei Rachmaninoff wrote to music ethnographer Aleksandr Zatayevich about publishing folk Polish mazurkas in Jurgenson's house.
+Russian composer Sergei Rachmaninoff also wrote to music ethnographer Aleksandr Zatayevich about publishing folk Polish mazurkas in Jurgenson's house.

-1917 Russian Revolution

-In 1918, the company was nationalized by the communist regime, as were all other music publishing companies, into a division of the State Publishing House.
-That same year, Boris Petrovich became the head of the musical division of the State Publishing House.
-The music division, in 1930, was renamed Gosudarstvennoye Muzykal'noe Izdatelstvo (Государственное музыкальное издательство)—translated as State Music Publishing House, referred to by its short name, Muzgiz, then, in 1964, referred to as Muzika (or Muzyka or Музыка, in Russian).
+1918 nationalization

+In 1918, the company was nationalized following the Russian Revolution and was incorporated into the State Publishing House.
+It later became known as Muzgiz and then Muzika.

 Dissolution of the Soviet Union

 Following the dissolution of the Soviet Union (1990 to 1991), state-owned enterprises, including Muzyka, suffered from newly imposed austere budgets.
 Muzyka lost its actual monopoly and its leading positions in several areas.
 As of 2006, Muzyka was owned by the Russian Federation, but the government was planning to privatize it that year.
 The strategic plan to resuscitate Muzyka was to focus on educational literature.